carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

    TemplateArgDecl: `Type` `TokIdentifier` ["=" `Value`]

 A class can be parameterized by a list of "template arguments," whose values can be used in the class's record body.
 These template arguments are specified each time the class is inherited by another class or record.

-If a template argument is not assigned a default value with ``=``, it is uninitialized (has the "value" ``?``) and must be specified in the template argument list when the class is inherited.
-If an argument is assigned a default value, then it need not be specified in the argument list.
+If a template argument is not assigned a default value with ``=``, it is uninitialized (has the "value" ``?``) and must be specified in the template argument list when the class is inherited (required argument).
+If an argument is assigned a default value, then it need not be specified in the argument list (optional argument).
+In the declaration, all required template arguments must precede any optional arguments.
 The template argument default values are evaluated from left to right.

 The :token:`RecordBody` is defined below.
 It can include a list of superclasses from which the current class inherits, along with field definitions and other statements.
 When a class ``C`` inherits from another class ``D``, the fields of ``D`` are effectively merged into the fields of ``C``.

 A given class can only be defined once.
 A ``class`` statement is considered to define the class if *any* of the following are true (the